-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 Alexa gadgets galore

-There are dozens of devices that have Alexa built-in, and literally thousands that work with the smart voice assistant.
+There are dozens of devices with Alexa built-in, and literally, thousands that work with the smart voice assistant.
 We've done our best to comb through all the options to share our favorites with you so that you can make the best purchase decisions when it comes to setting up your smart home with Alexa.

-If you don't have an Echo already, we recommend starting out with the Echo (3rd Gen), as it offers a great balance of sound, functionality, and affordability.
-You can use it to control your other smart home and Alexa-compatible devices with just your voice, and you can pair two of them together to get a stereo sound system or connect them to your Fire TV for an even better Disney Plus binging session.
+If you don't have an Echo already, we recommend starting with the Echo (4th Gen), as it offers an outstanding balance of sound, functionality, and affordability.
+You can use it to control other smart home and Alexa-compatible devices with just your voice and can pair two of them together to get a stereo sound system or connect them to your Fire TV for an even better Disney+ binging session.

-Now you know what our favorite Alexa devices are, so hop online now and pick some of these gadgets up for your household.
+Now you know our favorite Alexa devices, so hop online now and pick some of these gadgets up for your household!

 Credits — The team that worked on this guide